gaslight/posts/posts/2014-03-27-structuring-css-on-the-filesystem.md

 ## Folder Structure

-- application.css
+- application.sass
-- bootstrap_overrides.css
+- bootstrap_overrides.sass
 - components
-    - header.css
+    - header.sass
-    - post.css
+    - post.sass
-    - search.css
+    - search.sass
-- elements.css
+- elements.sass
-- fonts.css
+- fonts.sass
-- reset.css
+- reset.sass
-- utilities.css
+- utilities.sass
-- variables.css
+- variables.sass

-## application.css
+## application.sass

 In a Rails application this is your manifest file and it is typically included in your application layout.
 No styles should exist in this file, it should just be @import statements.

-## bootstrap_overrides.css
+## bootstrap_overrides.sass

 We've been using [Bootstrap] recently and this is required if you want to customize.